edgarbjorntvedt/claude-brain/INSTALLATION.md

 # Claude Brain Installation Guide

+**📍 Path Assumptions**: This guide assumes you have cloned the project to `~/Code/claude-brain`.
+If you're using a different location, adjust the paths accordingly throughout this document.

 This guide covers the complete installation of Claude Brain, including all components needed for full functionality.

 ## Prerequisites